Nan227/puangprasert.github.io/README.md

 ## Piyaporn Puangprasert

 My name is Piyaporn Puangprasert.
 I am a frontend design web developer, and learning backend design.
-I also have experienced in an Environmental Science laboratory and background in health care fields.
-Now, I am study in a Computer Science Transfer major at Middlesex County College.
-The problem-solving aspect of programming is my challenge that is why I love the growth in technology industries.
-This profile displays most of my projects and details about myself.
+I also have experience in an Environmental Science laboratory and a background in health care fields.
+Now, I am studying Business Analytics and Information Technology major.
+I will start a master's degree in information and Analytics in Fall 2024.

 ## Screenshot